microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![Import statements in the notebook are presented.](media/05-46.png)

 6. Select **Run all** to run all the steps in the notebook.
-When the execution starts feel free to scroll down and follow the execution step by step.
+When the execution starts, feel free to scroll down and follow the execution step by step.

 !["1.
 Product Recommendations" notebook is open.
 Run all is selected.](media/product-recommendations-run-all.png)

-6. Observe the results in the notebook in Cell 25.
+7. Observe the results in the notebook in Cell 25.

 ![](media/05-47.png)